robstave/angular2-training/session-four/page1.md

 }
 ```

-Once you click submit, you will see the values.
+Once you click _submit_, you will see the values.

 Now lets add some css/ngIf templating code to make validation work.

 Just replace the form code with the following, and we will step through whats going on.

+_template-fm.html_

 ```html
 <div class="row">